 14. Subletting: Subletting of sites will not be permitted under any circumstances.

 15. Wood/ Firewood / Fire rings/ Picnic Tables: All wood on the premises not transported here by guests is campground property.
-Any tree trunks, fallen, standing dead or alive or cut up are off limits for camper use.
+Any tree trunks, fallen, standing dead or alive, or cut up are off-limits for camper use.
 If you are identified as taking any of our wood, you will be charged.
-Any cut wood piles, long logs, cut firewood, split or otherwise anywhere on the campground, standing or on the ground is off limits.
+Any cut woodpiles, long logs, cut firewood, split or otherwise anywhere on the campground, standing or on the ground is off-limits.
 Any taking of wood will be considered an act of theft.
-You are not entitled to our wood, our fire rings or our picnic tables as they are campground property.
+You are not entitled to our wood, our fire rings, or our picnic tables as they are campground property.

 All fire rings, unless brought in by a seasonal personally, are campground property.
-They are not to be moved or acquired under any circumstances without owner approval.
+Fire Rings are not to be moved or acquired under any circumstances without owner approval.
 Dead branches that are on the ground only may be collected for use in campfires.
 We sell firewood at a reasonable rate in the office to help defer the costs of our lumberjack annual cost.
 Do not dump your ashes from your fire rings in the garbage or anywhere in the campground.
 If you need your fire ring cleaned, please inform the owners or the front office, we will provide that service within our ability and time schedule.

 18. Trees / Branch Trimming: Trees are not to be planted by campers without owner approval.
 All trimming of trees on your site must be approved by owners before accomplished.
 We will accomplish trimming as time permits.
-Guest accomplishing these tasks will be on a case by case basis at camp owner’s discretion.
+Guest accomplishing these tasks will be on a case by case basis at the camp owner’s discretion.

 19. Satellite dishes/ obstacles: Satellite dishes are welcome if they fit within your site dimensions.
 They must be clear of all traffic and lanes that allow people access to the front and back of their trailers and must be clear of all obstacles and pose no hazards to people or property.